OSGeo/grass/lib/external/README.md

 * Create a directory that will contain the new library's files in `lib/external/<new-library>`

-* Add the new libraries header, c, license, and README to the newly created directory.
+* Add the new libraries header and source files, license, and README to the newly created directory.

 * Add a new `Makefile` to the directory.